igvteam/igv/README.md

 first time only, or if you clean up the local .gradle directory.
 Only do this if the './gradlew' calls fail.

-There are two different build options, one for Java 8 and another for Java 9 and up.
+There are two different build options, one for Java 8 and another for Java 11.
 The default is to build for Java 8.
-Java 8 builds are *NOT* compatible with Java 9 and vice versa.
+Java 8 builds are *NOT* compatible with Java 11 and vice versa.

 There are other options but these cover the most common uses: